Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Discussion

 \section{Discussion}

-The developed multimodal H\&N OAR segmentation pipeline yielded the SOTA results in terms of Dice score and Hausdorff distance in the \href{https://han-seg2023.grand-challenge.org/}{Head and Neck Organ-At-Risk CT \& MR Segmentation Challenge}.
+The developed multimodal H\&N OAR segmentation pipeline yielded state-of-the-art results in terms of DS and HD in the \href{https://han-seg2023.grand-challenge.org/}{Head and Neck Organ-At-Risk CT \& MR Segmentation Challenge}.

-The OAR with the lowest segmentation Dice Score is the Optic Chiasm, which is consistent with the fact that this small OAR is often difficult to see and manually segment, making it challenging for both manual and DL-based segmentations.
+Our pipeline enhances nnU-Net preprocessing by integrating several advanced processing steps: tailored cropping strategies, rigid registration, and OAR combination.
+The integration of these steps into the pipeline proved beneficial, as evidenced by our higher statistical ranking compared to other teams in the challenge who also based their work on the nn-UNet pipeline~\cite{podobnik_han-seg_2024}.

-Our pipeline enhances nnU-Net preprocessing by integrating several advanced processing steps: rigid and non-rigid registration, tailored cropping strategies, and tissue-specific data processing.
-This enhanced pipeline employs a sequential combination of rigid and non-rigid registration to address the absence of annotations in certain modalities through the extrapolation of annotations from an alternative modality.
-Given the labor-intensive and costly nature of manual annotation across multiple data modalities, particularly for medical images, the proposed pipeline is anticipated to accelerate the DL-based approaches for multimodal segmentation tasks.
-Due to the extensive array of OARs and the stringent processing time constraints per patient, we opted for computationally efficient registration methods.
-We anticipate that integrating more precise, but computationally intensive, registration methods will improve model performance.
-Future research should explore the potential synergies among various registration techniques for the proposed pipeline for multimodal segmentation tasks.
+Our improved pipeline addresses the absence of annotations in certain modalities through the extrapolation of annotations from an alternative modality.
+Given the labor-intensive and costly nature of manual annotation across multiple data modalities, particularly for medical images, the proposed pipeline is anticipated to accelerate the deep-learning-based approaches for multimodal segmentation tasks.

+Evaluation of the proposed pipeline using manual contours from TCIA datasets highlights the approximate delineation of certain structures.
+On the other hand, the strong agreement between our pipeline’s predictions on an external, unseen dataset and those from Limbus AI software supports the validity of our predicted contours.

+Although all models were trained for the same number of iterations, training on a larger and more diverse dataset, through our proposed dataset expansion, led to a modest performance gain on the HaN-Seg test set and a more substantial improvement on an external, unseen dataset, highlighting the advantages of large-scale training data.

 The nnU-Net pipeline generates sub-patches from the input volumes.
 In our pipeline, the input volumes are cropped to algorithmically determined regions for OARs.
 It was empirically observed that incorporating this cropping approach accelerates the convergence and improves model performance.
-This acceleration results from the increased frequency of sub-patches containing OARs being fed to the model, leading to more frequent and relevant gradient updates.
+This acceleration results from the increased frequency of sub-patches containing OARs being fed to the model, leading to more frequent and relevant parameter updates.